-- Beginning Monday, May 11, parents and children can speak to a paediatric emergency room physician by video to discuss the child’s condition and, together, determine next steps such as seeing a primary care provider, or coming to the Children’s Hospital Emergency Department.
+Parents and children can speak to a children’s emergency doctor via video conference to discuss the child’s condition and, together, determine next steps.
+Next steps could include seeing your family doctor, or coming in-person to Children’s Hospital Emergency Department.

-- The virtual clinic will operate seven days a week from 4:00 – 7:00pm and does not replace in-person visits to the Emergency Department; rather, it provides a way for families to reach out for care if they may be hesitant to visit the hospital because of COVID-19.
+- The virtual clinic does not replace in-person visits to the Emergency Department; rather, it provides a way for families to reach out for care if they may be hesitant to visit the hospital because of COVID-19.

-- Parents seeking a virtual visit can call 519-685-8735 between 4:00 – 7:00pm and will be connected with clerical staff who will generate a patient registration and send an email invitation to join a Cisco Webex meeting.
+Parents seeking a virtual appointment can call during hours of operation.
+You’ll be connected with clerical staff who will generate a patient registration and send you an email invitation to join a Cisco Webex meeting.

-- This invitation will include instructions to download the software on their smartphone or laptop, and what to expect during their appointment.
+- This email invitation includes instructions on how to download the Webex software app on your smartphone or computer, and information on what to expect during the appointment.

-- When the parent and patient join the Webex meeting, they’ll be placed in a private virtual waiting room.
+- When you join the Webex meeting, you’ll be placed in a private virtual waiting room.

-- A physician will then consult with the patients/parents on a first-come, first-serve basis.
+- A children’s emergency physician will consult with patients/parents on a first-come, first-serve basis.

 Zone D – First Floor

 At Commissioners Road Entrance turn into hospital grounds and drive straight ahead until the stop sign.